paiqo/Databricks-VSCode/README.md

 useCodeCells = true
 ```

-You can also change the following other settings this way:
+You can also change the following other settings:

 |CLI setting|VSCode setting|format|descrption|
 |-----------|--------------|------|----------|